andrey-zherikov/argparse/README.md

   * `./prog --arg=value1,value2,value3`
 * Removed support for delegate in `Config.errorHandler`, `Description`, `ShortDescription`, `Usage` and `Epilog` because of compiler's `closures are not yet supported in CTFE`.
 * Long and short names of arguments are now separated:
   * Short names are single-character names by default.
-This can be overriden by explicitly specifying short and long names in `NamedArgument` UDA.
+This can be overridden by explicitly specifying short and long names in `NamedArgument` UDA.
   * Short names can be specified with short prefix only (e.g. `-`).
   * Long names can be specified with long prefix only (e.g. `--`).